Information for Participants

 - Are 18+ years old

-- Have been recently diagnosed with a gynaecological cancer
+- Have been recently diagnosed with ovarian, tubal, peritoneal or endometrial cancer

-Staff at the hospital where treatment is being given, decide whether a patient is suitable to be invited to the registry.
-If they consider a patient to be suitable, they send the registry a few key details such as a name and mailing address, so that we can send an invitation letter and an information pack.
+Staff at the hospital where treatment is being given decide whether a patient is suitable to be invited to the registry.
+If they consider a patient to be suitable, they send the registry some key details such as a name and mailing address, so that we can send an invitation letter and an information pack.

-Your health information will not be sent to the registry until after you are considered to be recruited.
+Your health information will not be sent to the registry until after you have had time to consider your participation and you are considered to be recruited.

-If you have received a letter from the registry inviting you to participate and you wish to know more, you can read more about the registry on this website, contact NGOR staff at Monash University either by email (email@example.com) or on (Toll free) 1800 432 231, or speak to your doctor.
+If you have received a letter from the registry inviting you to participate and you wish to know more, you can read more about the registry on this website, contact NGOR staff at Monash University either by email (email@example.com) or by calling the toll free number 1800 432 231, or speak to your doctor.